radusalagean/foodtruck-app-android/README.md

 As a result, if we want to run the **release** variant properly, only the one from the **Play Store** listing will work.
 If we want to run the **debug** variant, the apk provided **[here](https://github.com/radusalagean/foodtruck-app-android/releases)** should work just fine.

-If you want to get access to the **Play Store** listing, please send me an email at [busytrack@gmail.com](mailto://busytrack@gmail.com) with the email addess associated to your Google account that you are using on your Android device in order to add you to the **internal testing** channel.
+If you want to get access to the **Play Store** listing, please send me an email to [busytrack@gmail.com](mailto://busytrack@gmail.com) with the email addess linked to your Google account that you are using on your Android device in order to add you to the **internal testing** channel.
+Due to the demonstrative nature of this app, it is **not meant for public production use by any means**, thus public access is restricted from the Play Store.

 ### Debug vs. Release?
-The Debug version has additional _Logcat_ logs and the [Stetho](http://facebook.github.io/stetho/) library integrated for debugging purposes.
+The Debug version has additional _Logcat_ logs and the [Stetho](http://facebook.github.io/stetho/) library enabled for debugging purposes.

 ## Building the project
 1. Clone the repo